Tsuga heterophylla: Food and medicine

 The edible cambium can be collected by scraping slabs of removed bark.
 The resulting shavings can be eaten immediately, or can be dried and pressed into bread, as was done by the natives of Southeast Alaska.
 The inner bark was eaten by some Native American tribes as an emergency food, and the bark was cooked to make medicinal extracts for tuberculosis, rheumatic fever, and hemorrhage.
 The bark could also be boiled to make dark red dyes to make fishing nets and lines less visible to fish.

 Western hemlocks have been submerged to collect herring eggs during the spring spawn in southeast Alaska.
 The boughs provide an easily collectible surface for the eggs to attach to as well as providing a distinctive taste.
 This practice originates from traditional gathering methods used by Native Alaskans from southeast Alaska, specifically the Tlingit people.

+Young western hemlock needles suitable for brewing into tea.

-Tender new-growth needles can be chewed directly or made into a bitter tea, rich in vitamin C (similar to some other hemlock and pine species).
+Tender new-growth needles can be chewed directly or made into a tea with a clean, forest-like aroma, rich in vitamin C (similar to some other hemlock and pine species), has been used traditionally in the Northwest Coast.